-Our Fort Lauderdale Alimony Attorneys at The Law Office of Gustavo E. Frances understands that divorce is no easy feat.
-You need legal assistance, not just for the paperwork, but to ensure that you are getting fairly treated by the court and your soon to be ex-spouse.
+Our Fort Lauderdale alimony attorneys at The Law Office Of Gustavo E. Frances, P.A. understands that divorce is no easy feat.
+You need legal assistance, not just for the paperwork, but to ensure that you are getting fairly treated by the court and your soon-to-be ex-spouse.
 When couples divorce it may start out friendly, but it can end in fights and emotional banter.
 With a legal representative, we can help see past the emotions.
 We can act as a buffer between you and your partner if the situation gets really heated.
 Second, to figure out what to do with the children, alimony is by far one of the most contentious issues in divorce.

 6 Types of Alimony

 Getting married is a contract.
 It is a contract with ongoing provisions between you and your partner.
 Together you decide who is staying home with the kids, who are going to work, who is purchasing cars or houses, where are you going to live, and what kind of lifestyle you envision.
 A divorce unravels that contract.
 After the divorce, it is as if you are starting at level 1 all over again.
 Florida recognizes 6 types of alimony: